School of Education

 Teacher Education Program Highlights

-Avila University's School of Education programs are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP) and at the state level by the Missouri Department of Elementary and Secondary Education.
+Avila University's School of Education programs are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP) and at the state level by the Missouri Department of Elementary and Secondary Education (DESE).

 Avila is highly regarded by Kansas City area school administrators and teachers.
 These individuals serve on the Teacher Education Advisory Council, provide consultation to the School of Education and interact with our faculty on a consistent basis which opens many doors for Avila graduates.